weaveworks/weave/site/using-weave/deploying-applications.md

     root@a2:/# echo 'Hello, world.' | nc a1 4422
 ~~~

-Weave supports *any* protocol, and it doesn't have to be over TCP/IP.
+Weave Net supports *any* protocol, and it doesn't have to be over TCP/IP.
 For example, a netcat UDP service can also be run by using the following:

 ~~~bash
     root@a1:/# nc -lu -p 5533